Juliana v. United States: Influence

 The Juliana lawsuit has been the focus of two segments on the American television news program 60 Minutes.
 The case's plaintiffs were featured on the show on March 3, 2019, and an update that included a broad overview of the case aired on June 23, 2019.

 In a case modeled on Juliana, the Philadelphia-based Clean Air Council filed a lawsuit in 2017 on behalf of two minors as the plaintiffs against the federal government's efforts to roll back the Clean Power Plan in the United States District Court for the Eastern District of Pennsylvania.
 The case was assigned to Judge Paul S. Diamond, who dismissed it for the plaintiffs' lack of standing on February 19, 2019.
 In so holding, Judge Diamond noted that Judge Aiken's rulings in the Juliana case "certainly contravened or ignored longstanding authority", and stated that the requested rulings would "make the Executive a subsidiary of the Judiciary".

 Similarly, a 2012 lawsuit brought by six Alaskan youths against the state of Alaska that took the public trust doctrine approach (that the state has an affirmative duty to protect public trust assets from harm) was rejected by the Alaska Supreme Court in 2014 on the grounds that this issue was too general and one for the political branches to decide, not the judiciary.
 In a revised attempt, a 2017 lawsuit (Sinnok v.
 Alaska) involving 16 Alaskan youths (and coordinated by the same group, Our Children's Trust) was filed against the state of Alaska seeking to declare unconstitutional Alaskan laws promoting fossil fuel development.
 This lawsuit was also dismissed in 2018 by a trial judge, who wrote, "[The youths'] general claims allege that the state has permitted oil and gas drilling, coal mining, and fossil fuel use, but [the youths] do not allege how this is evidence of the state breaching any legal duty."
-This dismissal has been appealed to the Alaska Supreme Court.
+This dismissal was appealed to the Alaska Supreme Court, which affirmed the dismissal in 2022.